k3s-io/docs/docs/networking/networking-services.md

 - Hosts the ServiceLB LoadBalancer controller.
 - Clears the `node.cloudprovider.kubernetes.io/uninitialized` taint that is present when the cloud-provider is set to `external`

-Before deploying an external CCM, you must start all K3s servers with the `--disable-cloud-controller` flag to disable to embedded CCM.
+Before deploying an external CCM, you must start all K3s servers with the `--disable-cloud-controller` flag to disable the embedded CCM.

 :::note
 If you disable the built-in CCM and do not deploy and properly configure an external substitute, nodes will remain tainted and unschedulable.